I've been stuck in front of the first door, even bringing the key. It's happened just once. Maybe it is a bug.

 Thank you @Noah!
 Sorry about the bugs!
 We'll work hard to fix 'em as soon as possible.
 Great job btw! *spoiler alert* Finally someone that cuts the red wire!

-Tanks for the update, I've just tried the new version (Linux build).
+Thanks for the update, I've just tried the new version (Linux build).

 By the way, I've noticed that in the chamber blocked by the stretcher, if Rebecca is near the fuse but turned of the shoulders from the camera, she won't grab that fuse even if I click on it since it's visible in between her foots.